PredragPeranovic/PredragPeranovic.github.io/_posts/2023-04-11-changing-theme-in-remix.markdown

 }
 ```

-Create redux store and add themeSlice to it at `app/features/store.ts`:
+Create a redux store and add themeSlice to it at `app/features/store.ts`:

 ```js
 import { configureStore } from "@reduxjs/toolkit";